Harry Batt

-Harry Batt is a television pilot starring Ian Kirkby as the fictional "Geordie copper" DI Harry Batt.
-The article is about both the character and the show itself.
+DI Harry Batt is a fictional policeman portrayed by Ian Kirkby.
+First appearing as a supporting character in Dick and Dom in Da Bungalow, he later appeared as the main protagonist in a spinoff pilot titled Harry Batt.

 Dick and Dom in da Bungalow

 Harry Batt first appeared on Dick and Dom in da Bungalow in 2004, at the beginning of the show's fourth series.
 His main reason for coming to Da Bungalow was to punish presenter Dominic Wood after it was learned that Wood had cheated in a game of That's The Stuff, on which Dom had replaced a jar of garlic mayonnaise with yoghurt.
 Harry forced Wood to eat the garlic mayonnaise on live TV as a punishment.

 Games

 Harry Batt devised two games during his appearances, both of which were shown during the last series of the show.

 "Nae Body Move"

 This game was first played on 10 September 2005 during the first episode of the fifth season of The Bungalow.
 It took place in the back garden of the Bungalow on Saturday mornings.

-The bungalowheads have to dress themselves as DC Harry Batt, using the items provided.
+The bungalowheads have to dress themselves as DI Harry Batt, using the items provided.

 Harry has his back turned to the Bungalowheads.

 They have to move closer and closer towards him, dressing themselves as they go.

 At random moments, Harry turns round sharply, shouting "Nae Body Move!"

 If he catches one of the Bungalow heads moving, they are out of the game.

 The first person to reach the end of the course and shout the given statement, wins the game.

 This statement was "Nae Body Move!" followed by SOMETHING "Squad" (e.g. "NAE BODY MOVE!
 CARROT SQUAD!)

 The winner was awarded with Bungalow points.

 The first Bungalow head to shout "Nae Body Move" followed by a squad name, won the game.
 Some of the different squads were: Carrot Squad (10 September), Blanket Squad, and Bee Squad.

-The first game of "Nae Body Move":

-It began with DC Harry Batt appearing through the compost heap.
+The first game of "Nae Body Move" began with DI Harry Batt appearing through the compost heap.

 Celebrity Rachel Stevens lost her moustache.

 In the end, the game was ended as the cast broke down with laughter.

 There was a variant called "Nae Buzzy Move" where Harry Batt dressed up a bumble bee.

 The Bungalow heads had to dress up as bees instead of the inspector.